Elemental: Fallen Enchantress: Plot

 The game is set in Elemental, a world once filled with magic that used to house magnificent civilizations.
 This world has been ravaged by war, and has been torn apart by Titans, immortal beings who sought to control the world.
 The game is the story about the survivors.
 The Kingdoms of the West are dominated by men and value the power of the individuals, while the Empires of the East who are dominated by other races believe in raw strength and strive to increase their power.

 Development and release

 After generally poor reviews of the 2010 Elemental: War of Magic, Stardock decided to remake the game anew and provide a free copy to early registered buyers of 2010's Elemental.
 Fallen Enchantress was produced by Brad Wardell and had Derek Paxton, also known as "Kael", as lead designer.
 In May 2013, Stardock released the stand-alone expansion Fallen Enchantress: Legendary Heroes.

 Reception

 The first reviews were positive, citing the random map generator, customization of units and factions, and unique mechanics such as population growth being divided by the number of cities.
 Monotonous sound design, minimal effects, and graphics that become blurry at high levels of zoom are raised as minor complaints.
 A variety of mechanics favoring small groups of experienced units over larger groups of less experienced units leaves the AI wanting for strategic ability.

+GameSpots Brett Todd gave the game an 8 out of 10, describing it as "something of an apology letter" for the poorly received War of Magic and praising its empire building and challenging enemy forces, though he noted a steep learning curve and repetitive tactical battles.
+PC Gamers Tom Francis scored it 85 out of 100, stating that the core game had been fixed from its predecessor and praising the range of strategic possibilities, but criticized the AI for lacking aggression and noted that a single large army of archers could defeat most other approaches.